Frequently asked questions

 Apart from filling in the online entry, how much time is taken up by being an entrant in the Awards?

 Shortlisted entrants need to make more time available to continue with the Awards.
 They will receive a visit from Judges at their workplace, which usually takes about 40 minutes.
-Later in the process, State/Territory winners will be flown to Sydney for various National workshops and celebrations.
+Later in the process, State/Territory winners will be flown to either Sydney or Melbourne for various National workshops and celebrations.
 Find out more about the judging process and key Award dates.

 Can an entrant win more than one Award?

 Yes.
 It’s possible to win a category Award and the overall State/Territory Award.
 You can also be the recipient of multiple Awards by winning at both a State/Territory and National level.